-Technology is connecting the elderly with their loved ones and helping to overcome loneliness.
+Technology is connecting the elderly with their loved ones and helping to overcome loneliness on a level we have never seen before.

 They can be at Christmas or Thanksgiving dinner even if they cannot be near them.